AlexSutila/picoCTF-2023-writeups/horsetrack/horsetrack.md

 jumbling the next pointer.
 If we are to do tcache poisoning, we will have to replicate this pointer jumbling.

 Thankfully, the pointer jumbling is rather simple.
-It just XORs the pointer with the address of the allocation, shifted 12 bits to the left.
+It just XORs the pointer with the address of the allocation, shifted 12 bits to the right.
 In other words, the next pointer is XORed with the random bits from the address of the allocation.

 We do not yet have the luxury of the cheat option yet, however we can abuse the fact that the function which reads the name of the horse stops reading characters once it sees a 0xFF byte.
 Knowing this, the ASLR bits of these heap allocations can be leaked as follows: